opea-project/GenAIExamples/AgentQnA/README.md

 ## Deployment with docker

-1.[Optional] Build agent docker image
+1. Build agent docker image [Optional]

 > [!NOTE]
 > the step is optional.
 The docker images will be automatically pulled when running the docker compose commands.
 This step is only needed if pulling images failed.